EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 SAVE €119,00 Super Early Bird Discount¹ on StarLite orders.

- Today You are a Super Early Bird!
+ Today, you are a Super Early Bird!
- Tomorrow you'd only be a Slightly Early Bird.
+ Tomorrow, you'd only be a Slightly Early Bird.
+ Discount applies automatically at checkout.

 ¹ Whilst stocks last.
 Discount only available for Super Early Birds.